vikandagonzales/character-builder/README.md

 # Character Builder

 >Currently a work in progress!
+Will be completely remade using React and Redux along with an Express.js backend and PostgreSQL database.

 #### Why did I decide to do this?
 - For those unfamiliar with D&D, starting it can be really intimidating!
 Have you seen how many books there are now?